nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

 7. **Run the Model Usage Script:**
     - Open the `use.py` file and run it.
     - Press 'q' to exit the script when done.

-This guide now reflects that both `use.py` and `haarcascade.xml` need to be downloaded in both scenarios.
-Adjust the instructions accordingly for a smoother user experience.